Agungvpzz/Survival-Analysis/README.md

    - `Dependents`: Customers without dependents have a 31.28% churn rate, nearly twice as high as those with dependents (15.45%).
    - `Partner`: Customers with partners have a 32.96% churn rate, notably higher than those who are single (19.66%).
 - **Payment Features**:
-   - `Contract`: Customers on monthly contracts have a 42.7% churn rate—significantly higher than other types—and represent the largest customer group (55%).
+   - `Contract`: Customers on monthly contracts have a 42.7% churn rate, significantly higher than other types, and represent the largest customer group (55%).
    - `Payment Method`: Those using electronic check as a payment method show a 45.29% churn rate, nearly three times higher than other methods.
    - `PaperlessBilling`: Customers enrolled in paperless billing have a 33.57% churn rate, more than double that of those who are not (16.33%).
 - **Service Features**:
    - `InternetService`: Customers with internet service (either fiber optic or DSL) show significantly higher churn compared to those without.
-Specifically, fiber optic users have a 41.89% churn rate—more than twice that of DSL users (18.96%), and nearly six times that of customers without internet service.
+Specifically, fiber optic users have a 41.89% churn rate, more than twice that of DSL users (18.96%), and nearly six times that of customers without internet service.
       - This distinction between internet users and non-users also impacts related features: `OnlineSecurity`, `OnlineBackup`, `DeviceProtection`, `TechSupport`, `StreamingTV`, and `StreamingMovies`.
-   - `OnlineSecurity`: Customers without this service experience a 41.77% churn rate—nearly three times higher than subscribers.
+   - `OnlineSecurity`: Customers without this service experience a 41.77% churn rate, nearly three times higher than subscribers.
-   - `TechSupport`: Those lacking tech support show a 41.64% churn rate—almost triple that of users with support.
+   - `TechSupport`: Those lacking tech support show a 41.64% churn rate, almost triple that of users with support.
    - `OnlineBackup`: Customers not using online backup have a 39.93% churn rate, nearly twice as high as users who do.